inexorabletash/font-table-access/README.md

 Several aspects of this design need validation:

-  - `FontFace` objects provide a lot of metadata synchronously, by default.
+* `FontFace` objects provide a lot of metadata synchronously, by default.
 Is this a problem?
-  - The arguments to `getTables()` could easily be done a dozen different ways.
+* The arguments to `getTables()` could easily be done a dozen different ways.
 Feedback appreciated.
-  - This design tries to address concerns with `FontFaceSet` and friends at the cost of introducing a new API surface.
+* This design tries to address concerns with `FontFaceSet` and friends at the cost of introducing a new API surface.
-  - It isn't strictly clear that providing table-by-table access is the best choice.
+* It isn't strictly clear that providing table-by-table access is the best choice.
+* The specifics of table filtering (i.e. what tables/subtables are included) is left up to user agents.

+Other issues that feedback is needed on:

+* Enumeration order of the returned table map needs to be defined.

 ### Privacy and Security Considerations